dmbdesignpdx/flexr/Readme.md

 # Flexr Grid

-Flexr is a grid, it's badass.
+Flexr is a responsive grid for modern browsers.

 ## First Thing's First